-Some focus on the notion that NIH policy may promote the forfeiture of patent rights.
-A legal analysis contends that pre-publication "manuscripts placed on the PMC database 'likely' can be considered 'printed publications' for patent purposes, thus 'triggering the one-year time period for filing a U.S. patent application covering research disclosed in the manuscript' "116 "Current practice," it is charged, "relies on the date of journal publication to start the clock."117
+filing a U.S. patent application covering research disclosed in the manuscript....'
+"127 "Current practice," it is charged, "relies on the date of journal publication to start the clock."128

 A report prepared for the American Physiological Society criticized the NIH policy as limiting technology development and commercial competition, specifically that "the open access plan 'undermines the principle of [Bayh-Dole] that the private sector is the preferable vehicle to move federally-funded research results to the public and the marketplace."
-"118 It should be noted that the Bayh-Dole law applies to technology transfer, not to publishing of research results.
+"129 It should be noted that the Bayh-Dole law applies to technology transfer, not to publishing of research results.

-According to NIH officials, voluntary participation in the public access system has been very limited: only about 4% to 5% of articles by NIH grantees have been submitted,119 and a survey (by a publisher group) contends that only about 18% of NIH grantees understand how to submit a manuscript for posting in the public access archive.120 In response, the Federation of American Societies for Experimental
+According to NIH officials, voluntary participation in the public access system has been very limited: only about 4% to 5% of articles by NIH grantees have been submitted, 130 and a survey (by a publisher group) contends that only about 18% of NIH grantees understand how to submit a manuscript for posting in the public access archive.
+131 In response, the Federation of American Societies for Experimental Biology (FASEB), which opposes the NIH policy as configured, proposed that the public access policy be modified so that NIH links readers from abstracts of articles to publishers' websites to read an article, rather than to the article itself, 132 and that NIH create an archive of full text of articles for internal NIH use only.
+NIH officials are reported to have objected to this proposal, saying it would prevent achieving the policy's three core goals: a stable and permanent archive, an archive available to awardees to help communicate research findings, and an archive accessible to the public.133

-116 Shirley Haley, "Open Access Plan Faces Copyright, Regulatory Compliance Questions, Legal Analysis Finds," Washington Fax, Nov.
-18, 2004.
+127 Shirley Haley, "Open Access Plan Faces Copyright, Regulatory Compliance Questions, Legal Analysis Finds," Washington Fax, November 18, 2004.

-117 Haley, op. cit.
-For other criticisms, see Jocelyn Kaiser, "Seeking Advice on 'Open Access,' NIH Gets an Earful," Science, Aug.
-6, 2004; John T. Softcheck, "PubMed Central's Capacity to Host Open Access Articles Concerns ASM [American Society for Microbiology], Washington Fax, Sept.
-1, 2004; Danielle Belopotosky, "Online Federal Library on Health Research Sparks Outcry," Government Exec.
-Com, Sept.
-3, 2004; Jeffrey Young, "Journal Publishers Ask Senate to Intervene Against NIH Open Access Policy," Washington Fax, Sept.
-10, 2004; Jeffrey Young, "Unnecessary' NIH Open Access Proposal Should Be Discarded, FASEB [Federation of American Societies for Experimental Biology] Says," Washington Fax, Nov.
-5, 2004; Andrew Hawkins, "Public Access Will Harm Journal/NIH Relationship, AAI [American Association of Immunologists] Charges; Advocates Dispute Legal Analysis," Washington Fax, Nov.
-22, 2004.
+128 Haley, op. cit.
+For other criticisms, see Jocelyn Kaiser, "Seeking Advice on 'Open Access,' NIH Gets an Earful," Science, August 6, 2004; John T. Softcheck, "PubMed Central's Capacity to Host Open Access Articles Concerns ASM [American Society for Microbiology], Washington Fax, September 1, 2004; Danielle Belopotosky, "Online Federal Library on Health Research Sparks Outcry," Government Exec.
+Com, September 3, 2004; Jeffrey Young, "Journal Publishers Ask Senate to Intervene Against NIH Open Access Policy," Washington Fax, September 10, 2004; Jeffrey Young, "'Unnecessary' NIH Open Access Proposal Should Be Discarded, FASEB [Federation of American Societies for Experimental Biology] Says," Washington Fax, November 5, 2004; Andrew Hawkins, "Public Access Will Harm Journal/NIH Relationship, AAI [American Association of Immunologists] Charges; Advocates Dispute Legal Analysis," Washington Fax, November 22, 2004.

-118 Based on a legal analysis of the technology transfer implications of the NIH proposal by a Foley and Larnder law firm analysis for the American Physiological Society, as reported in Haley, Nov.
-18, 2004.
+129 Based on a legal analysis of the technology transfer implications of the NIH proposal by a Foley and Larnder law firm analysis for the American Physiological Society, as reported in Haley, November 18, 2004.
 The Bayh-Dole act, (35 USC 200-212) allows the government to transfer control of a federally funded invention to a university or business to promote commercialization; the government can license the invention to a third party if it believes it is not being made publicly available on a reasonable basis.
-See also CRS Report RL32076, The Bayh-Dole Act: Selected Issues in Patent Policy and the Commercialization of Technology, by Wendy H. Schacht.
+See also CRS Report RL32076, The Bayh-Dole Act: Selected Issues in Patent Policy and the Commercialization of Technology, by (name redacted).

-119 Statistic attributed to NIH Director Elias Zerhouni.
-See Janet Coleman, "NIH Grantees Compliance With Public Access Policy Will Take Time, Zerhouni Says," Research Policy Alert, Nov.
-10, 2005.
+130 Statistic attributed to NIH Director Elias Zerhouni.
+See Janet Coleman, "NIH Grantees Compliance With Public Access Policy Will Take Time, Zerhouni Says," Research Policy Alert, November 10, 2005.